ChickenTarm/NBA_Game_Predictor/README.md

 Currently unimplemented, but will most likely use an online algorithm that will allow for updates in the current season.

 ## Feature Ideas
+Previous season stats:
 - W/L and diff
+- end of season team stats
+- starting players previous season end of year stats Current season stats:
+- W/L and diff
 - W/L and diff vs top 8 in confs and not top 8
 - Steaks
-- Which team is the home team.
+- Which team is the home team
+- Average team point different against oppenent
+- Starting 5 player stats
+- Team record against each other
+- Team and player stats when they played before earlier in the season
+Maybe:
+- Bench stats team/individual
 ## Data Sources/Types
-- ?
+- Basketball-Reference.com